Postgraduate research admissions (PhD, EngD, MPhil)

 When completing the online form, please ensure you include:

-- brief details on Second Level education;
+- brief details on your secondary education;

 - how you propose to fund your studies (if via scholarship funding, please ensure that you provide details of those you have applied to and the date you will expect a response);